Sasi-007/Face-mask-recognition/README.md

 # Face-mask-recognition

-It recognizes our face and produce the output which we are wearing the mask or not with accuracy rate of 2 to 3
+It recognizes our face and produce the output which we are wearing the mask or not with accuracy rate of 98%

+Check it out here:-
 https://sasi-007.github.io/Face-mask-recognition/